IBM/docker101/workshop/lab-1/README.md

     We are using a couple of new flags here.
 The `--detach` flag will run this container in the background.
 The `publish` flag publishes port 80 in the container (the default port for nginx), via port 8080 on our host.
 Remember that the NET namespace gives processes of the container their own network stack.
 The `--publish` flag is a feature that allows us to expose networking through the container onto the host.

     How do you know port 80 is the default port for nginx?
-Because it is listed in the [documentation](https://store.docker.com/images/nginx) on the Docker Store.
+Because it is listed in the [documentation](https://hub.docker.com/_/nginx) on the Docker Hub.
 In general, the documentation for the verified images is very good, and you will want to refer to them when running containers using those images.

     We are also specifying the `--name` flag, which names the container.
 Every container has a name, if you don't specify one, Docker will randomly assign one for you.
 Specifying your own name makes it easier to run subsequent commands on your container since you can reference the name instead of the id of the container.
 For example: `docker container inspect nginx` instead of `docker container inspect 5e1`.